-- To ensure the effective management of demolition, construction and siteworks within the Shire of Peppermint Grove. - To ensure that development is undertaken in a responsible manner that minimises impacts on surface and groundwater quality, verge infrastructure, rights-of-way, traffic and pedestrian movement, and to encourage the retention and protection of vegetation. - To maintain the local amenity in the vicinity of all works.
+- To ensure the effective management of demolition, construction and siteworks within the Shire of Peppermint Grove. - To ensure that development is undertaken in a responsible manner that minimises impacts on surface and groundwater quality, verge infrastructure, rights-of-way, vegetation, traffic and pedestrian movement. - To maintain the local amenity in the vicinity of all works.